EnigmaK9/group1/README.md

+Here's the updated README for your Android App Development assignment with the sections rearranged and the new demo added for the second exercise:

+---

-# 📱💻 Android App Development with Kotlin - Module 4 Assignment 📱💻
+# 📱💻 Mobile application development - Module 4 Assignments 📱💻

 ## Team Members: